 - Ananda lahiri, slokam 3

 These strongly held beliefs in auspiciousness are firmly rooted in the fabric of life in South India.
 Artists breathe life into these subconscious beliefs through choice of palette and techniques of weaving.
-The colours of the betel leaf (‘thamboolam’), the glorious form of the rising sun in ‘kumkumam’ and the splendour of the Goddess wearing it as her ‘tilakam’ ( a bindi on her forehead) are all perfect symbols of a colour that is a favourite for brides.
+The colours of the betel leaf (‘thamboolam’), the glorious form of the rising sun in ‘kumkumam’ and the splendour of the Goddess wearing it as her ‘tilakam’ (a bindi or marking on her forehead) are all perfect illustration of red, a beloved colour that is a favourite for brides.
+In this edition of Varna Sutra, we focus on the colour of passion - ‘Raktha’ (red) and the entire palette, encompassing varied shades of red and pink, the universal colours of love and life.

 The symbolic primary of Indian red can be found in two references – fire (‘agni’) and blood, the two natural elements that hold rich historical significance.
 ‘Agni’ or fire was perceived as a living being, and an early object of worship - as a source of light and heat like the sun.
 The mother goddess of India is depicted in red, because she is associated with the principle of creation.